 When teaching use a small treat to reinforce every command every time.

 Discourage biting as early as possible.
-RULE ONE .....NO BITING EVER
+RULE ONE .....NOT BITING

 Let your puppies be puppies.

 In the beginning, God created the Heaven and the Earth, Man, a bit later, created the fable that “the dog, when he